CUHK-USR-Group/large-scale-inspect-framework/_pages/about.md

 <h2>Abstract</h2>
 </div>
 <div style="text-align: justify; text-justify:inter-ideograph;">

-Visual inspection plays a predominant role in surface defect inspection.
+Visual inspection plays a predominant role in inspecting infrastructure surface.
 However, the generalization of existing visual inspection systems to large-scale real-world scenes remains challenging.
-In this paper, we introduce a novel and practical inspection framework based on advanced unmanned aerial vehicles and learning-based techniques as a significant step towards automating the inspection of large-scale infrastructure.
-Our framework separates the complex inspection procedure into three stages: <em>Detect</em>, <em>Reconstruct</em>, and <em>Register</em>.
-For defect detection (<em>Detect</em>), we present an open-source defect dataset tailored for large-scale defect detection.
+In this paper, we introduce Det-Recon-Reg, an intelligent framework separating the complex inspection procedure into three stages: \textit{Detect}, \textit{Reconstruct}, and \textit{Register}.
+For defect detection (\textit{Detect}), we present the first high-resolution defect dataset tailored for large-scale defect detection.
 Based on the dataset, we evaluate the most effective real-time object detection algorithms and push the boundary by proposing CUBIT-Net for real-world defect inspection.
-For infrastructure reconstruction (<em>Reconstruct</em>), we propose a learning-based multi-view stereo (MVS) network to adapt to large-scale scenes, taking as input the multi-view images and outputting the point cloud reconstruction, where its performance has been validated via comparative experiments on the standard MVS datasets, including BlendedMVS, DTU, and Tanks and Temples dataset.
-For defect localization (<em>Register</em>), we develop a WebGIS platform that incorporates the detected defects and registers them onto the reconstruction model based on geographic information, thereby establishing a reliable reference for maintenance measures.
-Finally, extensive on-site experiments further demonstrate the effectiveness, efficiency, and scalability of the proposed inspection framework.
+For infrastructure reconstruction (\textit{Reconstruct}), we propose a learning-based multi-view stereo (MVS) network to adapt to large-scale scenes, taking as input the multi-view images and outputting the point cloud reconstruction, where its performance has been validated on the standard MVS datasets, including BlendedMVS, DTU, and Tanks and Temples datasets.
+For defect localization (\textit{Register}), we propose an effective registration method based on the geographic information system that registers the detected defects onto the reconstructed infrastructure model to establish a global reference for maintenance measures.
+The real-world experiments verify the effectiveness and efficiency of our proposed framework.
+Dataset, code, and appendix are available on our project page

 </div>